LRGH/plasmasm/README.md

     contain the CPU implementations; the filename is `CPU_BACKEND.py` for an implementation of CPU based on BACKEND.

+## The module `staticasm`

+Static analysis to infer some local properties.
+Using these functions increases the running time, but is necessary in most cases where an automated modification shall not change the semantics of the software.

 - `pic_tracking.py`
   When Position Independ Code is generated, there is a register that is used to memorize where the code has been loaded.
 The way it is